Economy of Japan

-Japan has a highly service-dominated economy, which contributes approximately 70% of GDP, with most of the remainder coming from the industrial sector.
-The country's automobile industry, which is the third largest in the world, dominates the industrial sector, with Toyota being the world’s largest manufacturer of cars.
-Japan is often ranked among the world’s most innovative countries, leading several measures of global patent filings.
-However, its manufacturing industry has lost its world dominance since the 1990s.
-In 2022, Japan spent around 3.7% of GDP on research and development.
-As of 2025, 38 of the Fortune Global 500 companies are based in Japan.

 Long having been an agricultural country, it has been estimated that Japan’s economy was among the top ten in the world by size before the industrial revolution started.
-Industrialisation in Japan began in the second half of the 19th century with the Meiji Restoration, initially focusing on the textile industry and later on heavy industries.
-The country rapidly built its colonial empire and the third most powerful navy in the world.
-After the defeat in the Second World War, Japan’s economy recovered and developed further rapidly, primarily propelled by its lucrative manufacturing exporting industries.
-It became the second largest economy in the world in 1988 and remained so until 2010, and on a nominal per capita basis, the most high-income among the G7 countries in the 1980s and 1990s.
-In 1995, Japan’s share of the world’s nominal GDP was 17.8%, reaching approximately 71% of that of the United States.
+Industrialisation in Japan began in the 19th century with the Meiji Restoration, initially focusing on the textile industry and later on heavy industries.
+The country rapidly built its colonial empire.
+After the defeat in the Second World War, Japan’s economy recovered, primarily propelled by its lucrative manufacturing exporting industries.
+Japan was the second largest economy in the world from the 1980s to 2010, and on a nominal per capita basis, the most high-income among the G7 countries in the 1980s and 1990s.
+Since the collapse of the Japanese asset price bubble in the early 1990s, the country has experienced a prolonged period of economic stagnation referred to as the Lost Decades.